Permafrost/Tundra/SERVICES.md

 ### tundra.pipeline:parse

-Parses (or decodes) the given [IData XML] string, byte array, or input stream and merges it into the pipeline.
+Parses or deserializes the given string, byte array, or input stream and merges it into the pipeline.

 #### Inputs:

 * `$content` is a string, byte array, or input stream containing [IData XML] data to be parsed and merged into the pipeline.
+* `$content.class` is an optional choice of the format to use: either `xml`, `json`, or `yaml`.
+Defaults to `xml`.
 * `$encoding` is an optional character set to use when `$content` is provided as a byte array or input stream.
 Defaults to [UTF-8].